-Road markings should be used to show, for example, traffic lanes, route edges, priority at junctions, stop lines, no-parking areas and pedestrian crossings.
+- Road markings should be used to show, for example, traffic lanes, route edges, priority at junctions, stop lines, no-parking areas and pedestrian crossings.
 They should also be used to instruct drivers, for example 'SLOW' White road markings are used to regulate traffic and yellow markings are used to regulate parking.
-Wherever possible, both should be reflective and those that have faded should be replaced when they are no longer effective.
+Wherever possible, both should be reflective and those that have faded should be replaced when they are no longer effective. - Drivers and pedestrians should be able to expect that the layout, street furniture and markings on site will be similar to those on public roads.